HiPreNets: High-Precision Neural Networks through Progressive Training: Norm Error Reduction

 Direct optimization of the $L^{\infty}$ norm is difficult, as it is non-differentiable and highly sensitive to single-point fluctuations, which complicates the training dynamics of neural networks.
 Moreover, relatively little prior work has focused on developing loss functions that specifically aim to minimize the $L^{\infty}$ error.
 One way we attempt to focus the refinement networks on reducing the $L^{\infty}$ norm error is by using a weighted mean-squared error (WMSE) loss function.
 If at iteration $i$ we are training refinement network $\hat{r}^{NN}_i$ to approximate the residual $\hat{r}_i$, the WMSE loss function is defined as

 where

 Note that for this approach, the loss function used to train initial network $f_0^{NN}$ remains as MSE loss.

 This choice of weighting term increases the importance of accurately fitting regions where the target function exhibits large magnitudes, which in the case of the refinement networks, corresponds to peaks in the target residuals.
 By emphasizing these high-magnitude regions, the refinement networks are encouraged to reduce errors where they matter most for controlling the $L^{\infty}$ norm.
+For our purposes, the offset prevents zero-weighting of small-residual points, and the linear form avoids overly concentrating on single outliers.

 We evaluate each function in Table \ref{tab:equations} using a HiPreNet configuration with four stages and network widths [5–10–15–20], employing the tanh activation function and BFGS as the optimizer.
 For the refinement networks, we compare using the two different loss functions to train them: mean squared error (MSE) and weighted mean squared error (WMSE).
 The resulting test RMSE and $L^{\infty}$ norm errors are reported in Table \ref{tab:loss_function_metrics_table}.

-Figure \ref{fig:loss_surfacecompare} shows the validation error from each network in the HiPreNet training process first when MSE is used as the loss function, and then when WMSE is used as the loss function.
 We observe that WMSE can achieve a lower $L^{\infty}$ norm error and even a lower RMSE than standard MSE loss, although the better choice between the two loss functions appears highly problem dependent.

-For Function I.29.16 and I.13.12, using WMSE led to worse performance in both RMSE and $L^{\infty}$ norm error compared to standard MSE.
+In particular, for Function I.29.16 and I.13.12, using WMSE led to worse performance in both RMSE and $L^{\infty}$ norm error compared to standard MSE.
 This suggests that WMSE may overfit to regions that contain a small subset of data points with large weights.
 In such cases, the weighting scheme can misdirect learning capacity if residuals exhibit erratic or noisy behavior, causing the model to struggle to generalize.
 Moreover, as mentioned previously, the $L^{\infty}$ norm itself is inherently challenging to optimize due to its non-differentiability and sensitivity to outliers.
 WMSE serves as a proxy to mitigate this, but it cannot fully replicate direct $L^{\infty}$ norm minimization.

 In summary, while WMSE can be beneficial for reducing worst-case error, it is not a universally superior choice.
 Selection of loss function should depend on the application's tolerance for average versus maximum error, with WMSE loss potentially being better for one or both metrics depending on the details of the problem.